shashank136/MyDemoApp_MSI/README.md

 # MyDemoApp.wixobj can be deleted as it will be auto generated after we run the candle command.
 # WiX version: 2.0.4751

+Change the version of the Wix as per requirement.